 Beyond Creating Culture

-Finally, while it is important to build a strong workplace culture for your remote employees, it’s also important to hire people who better fit the personality of your organization.
+Finally, while it is important to build a strong workplace culture for your remote employees, it’s also important to hire people who better align with the culture of your organization.
 Skills can be taught if needed, but the personality of people is not so malleable.
 So don’t hire on skill alone and cross your fingers that it will all work out.
 Hire for personality using the Workzinga Culture Alignment Assessment.